vzaidman/htz-frontend/README.md

 * [Libraries](packages/libs) – Helpers, utilities, and any other shared code.
   * [htz-react-base](packages/libs/htz-react-base) – Development helpers.

+## Documentation

+* For help with individual packages, use the links to those packages above.
+* For general documentation, see [docs/README.md](docs/README.md).

 ## Getting Started

 ### Requirements